Journal of Samuel Kiechel

 Vlissingen, 1598

-A bird’s-eye view of Vlissingen from the southeast is in the fifth volume of the “Civitates Orbis Terrarum”.
-In the view, the town and particularly the harbour area are heavily fortified.
-The above-mentioned inlet from the sea runs through Vlissingen.
-None of the buildings in the image is identified by name.
-The city’s main church is illustrated on a larger scale than the surrounding buildings.
+A bird’s-eye view of Vlissingen from the southeast is in the fifth volume of the Civitates Orbis Terrarum.
+In the view, the town, particularly the harbour area, is heavily fortified.
+The above-mentioned canal from the sea runs through Vlissingen.
+None of the buildings in the image is identified by name, and only the Sint Jacobskerk stands out above the roofs of the surrounding buildings.
 Along the coastline on both sides of the town, we see the dykes that were constructed to protect the reclaimed land and prevent flooding.

 Forced Stopover